-We are a clinical-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
+We are a clinical-stage biopharmaceutical company with a limited operating history upon which our business can be evaluated.
 To date, we have generated minimal revenue from non-exclusive license agreements with biopharmaceutical companies to which we have granted the right to use our cell lines and intellectual property for non-clinical laboratory testing, and we have no products approved for commercial sale and have not generated any revenue from product sales.
 We have incurred operating losses on an annual basis since our formation and we may never become profitable.
-As of September 30, 2015, we had an accumulated deficit of approximately \$172.7 million.
-We incurred net losses of \$6.2 million and \$1.9 million for the years ended December 31, 2014 and 2013, respectively, and \$160.1 million and \$3.5 million for the nine months ended September 30, 2015 and 2014, respectively.
+As of March 31, 2016, we had an accumulated deficit of approximately \$281.0 million.
+We incurred net losses of \$30.7 million and \$32.8 million for the three months ended March 31, 2016 and 2015, respectively.
 Our losses have resulted principally from costs incurred in ongoing preclinical studies, clinical trials and operations, research and development expenses, as well as general and administrative expenses.